simpledotorg/simple-android/doc/mobius/migrating-to-mobius.md

    - If multiple flows invoke this method, comment out the usages of this method.
 3. Run tests now and take a note of which ones break, we will migrate the functionality and make these tests pass one by one.
    - One important thing to note here is that under no circumstances should an existing test be changed while the refactoring is happen.
+   - In some cases, we might be using an `Rx` operator like `distinctUntilChanged` to render UI only when something has changed in the controller.
+When this is migrated to Mobius, we might run into issues where updating the model causes the regression tests to break since the UI gets rendered more than once.
+In order to handle such cases, we have a class called `ValueChangedCallback` which can be used in the `UiRenderer` to conditionally render a model only when it changes.
    - Exceptions can be made for this, talk to someone else and be 100% sure that you know why you're changing a test during the process.
 4. If the method is a one-off method(like navigating to a different screen, showing a dialog box, etc.), move it to the previously defined `UiActions` interface.
    - Make `Ui` interface implement `UiActions` if not done already.